Using ICESat-2 ATL15 (Gridded Arctic Land Ice Height) to investigate ice-surface height anomalies#

 • The data product’s data dictionary (Smith and others, 2021) to do a deep dive on what individual variables tell us.

-• THe data product’s Algorithm Theoretical Basis Document
+• The data product’s Algorithm Theoretical Basis Document

 We’ll be plotting the delta_h data variable in this tutorial, here’s what we can learn about from these sources: